 In Canada, substances that are considered to be dangerous in high amounts are listed as Maximum Acceptable Concentrations (MACs) in the Canadian Guidelines for Drinking Water Quality.
 However, substances that are not considered dangerous at their MAC, such as TDS, are given an aesthetic objective in the Guidelines.
 The Canadian guideline for TDS is less than 500 milligrams per litre (which is the same as 500 parts per million).
-However, given as the Canadian guidelines are not enforceable, each province is free to choose whether or not they will follow the guidelines.
+However, since the Canadian guidelines are not enforceable, each province is free to choose whether or not they will follow the guidelines.
 Saskatchewan has water that naturally contains high concentrations of TDS, so the province has chosen to not follow the Canadian guideline of 500 parts per million, and to implement its own guideline of 1,500 parts per million.

 In the United States, substances that are health-based have Maximum Contaminant Levels (MCLs), and are enforceable by law.
 However, TDS, and other substances that are considered aesthetic, are given Secondary Maximum Contaminant Levels (SMCLs), but are not enforced, because they do not pose as great a health risk as the primary contaminants do.
 The United States guideline for TDS is also 500 parts per million.